BerndWessels/preact-redux-isomorphic/README.md

 This is an opinionated isomorphic preact and redux starter-kit.

-It includes all your favourite libraries but less than `60kB` for the client to load your entire app!
+It includes all your favourite libraries and can be as little as `24kB` but most likely less than `80kB` for the client to load your entire app!
+It depends on how many of the great stuff you actually need for your app.

 The goal is to use the same code to achieve
 - a PWA (progressive web app)